-NOTE: Using Blue is a good compliment to the Evertz MVP/VIP systems, which by default use Green to signify loss of the input.
+NOTE: Using Blue is a good compliment to the Evertz MVP/VIP systems, which by default, use Green to signify loss of the input.
 Thus a blue screen will indicate a loss of source at the encoder, not at the MVP/VIP.

-- CC608 Embed: This control allows the user to decide if Closed Caption 608 should be embedded on the output, by default this is disabled. - CC608 Embed Line Number: This control allows the user to select the line at which the closed captions will be embedded; the range is line 7 to 21. - CC708 Embed: This control allows the user to decide if Closed Caption 708 should be embedded on the output, by default this is disabled. - CC708 Embed Line Number: This control allows the user to select the line at which the closed captions will be embedded; the range is line 7 to 21. - Video Delay: This control sets the video delay.
-The range is 0 to 45 frames.
-Video is delayed separate from audio.
-Audio will remain fixed and video will be delayed up to 45 frames.
+- CC608 Embed: This allows the user to decide if Closed Caption 608 should be embedded on the output, by default this is disabled. - CC608 Embed Line Number: This allows the user to select the line at which the closed captions will be embedded; the range is line 7 to 21. - CC708 Embed: This allows the user to decide if Closed Caption 708 should be embedded on the output, by default this is disabled. - CC708 Embed Line Number: This allows the user to select the line at which the closed captions will be embedded; the range is line 7 to 21.

-1What are "native 608" closed captions?
+What are "native 608" closed captions?